tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 You can use plugin also as widget.
 In your widget page (https://{site-base-url}/wp-admin/widgets.php) find Gluu SSO Widget and use.

 ## Step 13.
-Showing icons in frontend
+Show icons in frontend

 ![frontend](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/7.png)